casey/boot/README.md

 [![build status](https://travis-ci.org/casey/boot.svg?branch=master)](https://travis-ci.org/casey/boot)
 [![chat](https://badges.gitter.im/boot-the-metamachine/Lobby.svg)](https://gitter.im/boot-the-metamachine/Lobby)

-## Scoring
+## metamachine scoring

 0. Rules:

-    i.
+    ⅰ.
 Aside from one-time costs, a proper metamachine should not require ongoing funding to continue functioning.
 You may find [this list](https://github.com/ripienaar/free-for-dev/blob/master/README.md) of free resources useful.

+    ⅱ.
+A metamachine should continue operating indefinitely without the creator's interaction or intervention.

 1. Create a graph of your metamachine.
 Nodes are services, machines, and APIs.
 Edges are interactions.